 This 7 mile loop in Placerita Canyon Natural Area has a little something for everyone.
 This route starts out at one of the best Nature Centers at any local or state park, then makes a grueling ascent up a series of shadeless firebreaks that would make any hiker break a sweat.
 The second half of the trail is shaded in a surprisingly verdant canyon before meandering along the babbling Placerita Creek, with an optional side-trip to a waterfall.
 A really great loop – highly recommended.
+You can also make a side trip to visit the Oak of the Golden Dream — the site of the first gold rush in California.

 The Placerita Canyon Nature Center really is one of the most well-maintained and comprehensive visitors’ centers in any Southern California park.
 Stocked with great exhibits and knowledgable staff, the center also has several animals on display and leads a variety of hikes and family-friendly programs.
 So on our recent hike in the area, we started off just wandering around checking out the live and stuffed animals in the center first.